fmrmf/sudo-ape/README.md

 ape compile
 ```

-and the notebook should run fine (eventually 🤞; see TODOs).
+and the notebook should run fine.
 Then,

 ```
 ape notebook